Giya67/Data-Analytics-/README.md

 The **Random Forest Regression** model was the most effective in capturing complex relationships between energy indicators, making it suitable for trend prediction.

 ---
+## **Development Environment**
+The project was developed and executed using Google Colab, a cloud-based Jupyter notebook environment that allows for scalable and collaborative data science workflows.
+Key benefits of using Google Colab include:

+- **Free access to GPU/TPU resources:** for faster model training.

+- **Integrated Python libraries:** with minimal setup required.

+- **Collaboration features:** to share notebooks and work simultaneously with team members.

+- **Easy integration with Google Drive:** for dataset storage and management.

+Using Google Colab helped streamline data analysis, machine learning model development, and visualization processes, ensuring efficient resource utilization.

 ## **Dashboard Features**